 Common pet emergencies

-The most common cause of emergency veterinary visits is gastrointestinal distress, such as vomiting and/or diarrhoea.
+One of the common conditions an emergency vet will see is gastrointestinal upset, such as vomiting and diarrhoea.
 In some cases, the pet has relatively mild signs; a dog may have had just a few episodes of diarrhoea, but its owner wants to know how to help a dog with diarrhoea before the dog’s condition worsens or before the carpet in their home is ruined.
 In other cases, however, the pet is very ill and requires more aggressive treatment.
 A dog that is dehydrated after several days of vomiting and diarrhoea will need a full medical workup, plus hospitalization and intravenous (IV) fluids.

 Other potential causes of emergency clinic visits include sudden weakness or collapse, seizures or other neurologic issues, breathing difficulties, and toxin ingestion.
 Each of these conditions varies in its diagnostic workup and treatments.
 Some of these conditions may be treated on an outpatient basis, but many require hospitalization.